jonvegards/bragging/commands.md

              -v      : invert the match, print lines that do not contain search word

 >> head -n <number>
  show the <number> first lines of sth

   Example:
    >> ls -l | head -n 1
     show the first line of what the command ls -l prints out

 >> less <file>
  show content of <file> in terminal

 >> ls path/to/folder | wc -l
  gives number of files in that folder. 'wc' counts every line of the output to 'ls -l' so remember to subtract 1.

 >> lscpu
  get info about CPU

->> ls -l <file or directory> | wc -l
-	count lines of file/number of files in directory
+>> ls -l <file or directory> | wc -l count lines of file/number of files in directory

 >> man <sth>
  show the manual to a command

 >> scp jonvsp@abel.uio.no:~/path/to/file path/on/local/machine
  copy a file from somewhere (e.g. Abel) to folder on your own computer when it's connected to UiO's network

 >> tail -n <number>
  show the <number> last lines of sth

->> for i in $files; do sed 1d "$i" >> <new-file>; done
-	merge all files listed in $files into one new file.
+>> for i in $files; do sed 1d "$i" >> <new-file>; done merge all files listed in $files into one new file.

 ```

-## GitHub:
+## GitHub

 ```
 >> git add .
    add all new/changed files to the Git queue